Skip to Content

 Mist or Wet Cloth

-In order to significantly heighten the cooling effect of a 12V or personal battery-operated fan, misting yourself with water or wiping your skin down with a wet cloth and THEN allowing a fan to blow over you will actually make you cold!
+In order to increase the cooling effect of a 12V or personal battery-operated fan, misting yourself with water or wiping your skin down with a wet cloth and then allowing a fan to blow over you can actually make you feel cold!

-Of course, you could also just mist yourself or wet down your skin and that may be sufficient to keep you cool.
+Of course, you could also just mist yourself or wet down your skin and that may be enough to keep you cool.
 But if you find yourself in a situation where there’s just no getting away from the heat, wet your skin and allow a fan to blow over you.
 You’ll cool down for sure.
+Alternatively, using an evaporative cooler can also enhance the cooling effect in dry climates.

 Go Barefoot

 This may go without saying, but we’ll say it anyway.
-Wearing socks, slippers, or shoes of any type will warm your body.
-Keeping your feet cool really does help to keep you cooler in general.
+Wearing socks, slippers, or shoes of any type will help keep your body warm.
+Allowing your feet to stay cooler really does help to keep your whole body cooler overall.

-In fact, some people swear by putting clean cotton socks in the fridge or freezer to get them cold, and then putting them on to cool their feet so much that the entire body is cooled.
+In fact, some people swear by putting clean cotton socks in the fridge or freezer to get them nice and cold, and then putting them on to cool their feet so much that it helps cool their entire body down, too.

 Wear a Wet or Frozen Neck Gaiter